RedHatProductSecurity/osidb-bindings/TUTORIAL.md

     ```python
     status_response = session.status()
     ```

+Operations can be performed on the following resources/subresources (also some of the resources/subresources do have extra operations):
+* flaws
+    * acknowledgments
+    * comments
+    * cvss_scores
+    * packages_versions
+    * references
+    * extra operations
+        * promote
+        * reject
+* affects
+    * cvss_scores
+* trackers
+    * extra operations
+        * file

 Following operations are demonstrated on `flaws` resource, to work with different resource, just replace the `flaws` with the name of the resource.
 In case of subresources like `flaw comments`, `flaw references`, etc. you can use the dot notation like this `session.flaws.comments.retrieve(...)`.